TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 26/Matthew 26.1.md

 ---

-And it came to pass, when Jesus had finished all these words, he said unto his disciples,
+It happened, when Jesus had finished all these words, that he said to his disciples,